lucabuka/Arduino-DallasTemperature-DynamicSetup-Library/README.md

 The lib includes methods to LOAD the cfg from a JSON file.
 >> You just need to create the JSON file and call locadConfig() !

-So what ?
+###So what ?
-Using the library is possible, for example, to write an Application that:
+Using the library is possible, for example, to write an Application with the following meta-code:
 - READ cfg from JSON file at startup.
 - Communicate via WiFI to:
     - Send temperature data to MQTT a server
     - Receive commands (ex: NEW CFG FILE: Save it and reload cfg)

 This means your app can manage situations like:
 - REPLACE a DEVICE on the bus (new device have a different ADDR)
-- ADD Devices on a BUS (the App can automatically start to transmit data for the new device)
+- ADD Devices on a BUS (the App can automatically start to transmit data for the new device) without have to Change-Compile-Upload the code.

 ## Required libs:
  - OneWire from Paul Stoffregen